 Here are a few challenges

-- Organizations that provide options are not aggressively establishing options, or marketing in North Texas.
+Organizations that provide housing options are not aggressively establishing affordable options.

 As a parent, what can I do?

 Plan for the time your child will not be in your home.

 Donate to CPSH.